kazvee/version-bot/README.md

 # Version-Bot 🤖

-Version-Bot is a an automated script which will provide the next software version number, eliminating the need to determine this manually.
+Version-Bot is an automated script which will provide the next software version number, eliminating the need to determine this manually.

-When the program is run, it will ask for the current software version number.
-Then, it will provide the next software version number to use!
+When the program is run, it will ask for the current software version number, and provide you with the next software version number to use.

 ## Dependencies

 * [Node](https://nodejs.org) v20.10.0 or above

 ### Dev Dependencies

 * [Jest](https://jestjs.io/)

 ## Installation